filesender/filesender/docs/v2.0/admin/configuration/index.md

 * __comment:__ It is recommended that you leave this setting as the default value and do not change the upload_chunk_size when using GCM cryptography.
 The default is 2^32-1.

+### crypto_crypt_name
+* __description:__ Internal use.
+The name of the cipher currently used.
+This is set from encryption_key_version_new_files for new transfers or the key version that was used for an existing transfer.
+* __mandatory:__ no
+* __type:__ string
+* __default:__ calculated
+* __available:__ since before version 2.30
+* __comment:__ This is an internal setting.
+It will be overridden in crypto_app based on the key version to be used for a transfer.
+The key version in that was set in encryption_key_version_new_files is stored as part of the metadata for each transfer when it is created.
+When a transfer is to be downloaded the key version used for that transfer will be used to set the crypto_crypt_name.
+This way the encryption_key_version_new_files can be updated and existing uploads will continue to be able to be downloaded.

 ### upload_crypted_chunk_size
 * __description:__ Internal only setting.
 This is the entire size of an encrypted chunk, including any padding for per chunk IV